 Sauté liver in 1 tablespoon butter for 5 minutes or until no longer pink; chop coarsely.
 To skillet, add 1/4 cup chopped scallions; sauté 2 to 3 minutes; stir in 2 to 4 tablespoons dry sherry to deglaze skillet.
 Add to Perfect Gravy along with giblets and liver; simmer 5 minutes.

-Mushroom-herb gravy: In small skillet. in 2 tablespoons butter, sauté 1 small finely chopped onion 2 minutes; add 2 teaspoons lemon juice and 1/2 pound small sliced mushrooms or one 6-to-8 ounce can sliced or chopped mushrooms, drained.
+Mushroom-herb gravy: In small skillet. in 2 tablespoons butter, sauté 1 small finely chopped onion 2 minutes; add 2 teaspoons lemon juice and 1/2 pound small sliced mushrooms or one 6-to-8 ounce can of sliced or chopped mushrooms, drained.

 Sauté, stirring often, until lightly browned, about 5 minutes.
 Stir into Perfect Gravy; add 2 tablespoons chopped fresh parsley.
 Cook 1 to 2 minutes.